arp242/gopher.vim/README.markdown

 We'll see.

 It retains vim-go's commit history.
-While there have been large changes, it also retains many concepts and ideas. vim-go is the giant's shoulders on which gopher.vim stands.
+While there have been large changes, it also retains some concepts and ideas. vim-go is the giant's shoulders on which gopher.vim stands.

+[govim](https://github.com/myitcv/govim) is another attempt at a modern Go plugin, and seems to have roughly the same approach as vim-go: reinvent all the things.
+To be honest I didn't look too closely at it (as gopher.vim was already fully functional and correct by the time govim was announced).

 Development
 -----------